PostHog

 Events Cheat Sheet

-Here is an example of some events and their parameters that are being sent to PostHog.
+Here is a list of events and their parameters sent to PostHog.

 📘